Durango Meditation Community

 The Essentials

-Cost: This retreat is offered in the spirit of Dana (Generosity) - aside from an $80 deposit to cover shared food/lodging expenses.
+Cost: This retreat is offered in the spirit of Dana (Generosity) - aside from a $150 deposit to cover shared food/lodging expenses.
 Facilitators and Organizers give their time and effort before, during and after the retreat out of trust in a commitment to this practice.
 In reciprocity, at the close of the retreat participants are asked to offer Dana in the form of financial support for our spaceholders - providing for their livelihood while simultaneously ensuring access for all.

 No one will be turned away for lack of funds.
-Please reach out if even the $80 deposit is prohibitive.
+Please reach out if even the $150 deposit is prohibitive.

 Payments can be made via venmo @Blindbear